 "The Hemnes dresser is a classic by now, and for good reason.
 Impossibly well priced, it provides ample storage and has a great scale.
 The drawer knobs easily can be changed to personalize the look to suit almost any interior style.
 Though typically seen in bedrooms, I would put it in a dining room to stash away placemats, serving pieces, napkins, and extra silverware.
 Even with two lamps on top to add a dinnertime glow, there's still plenty of space on the surface to serve buffet-style." — Lindsay Pennington

 "I use this guy in almost every job I have!
 He looks great on many surfaces.
 He is a practical piece of styling, as he has an interesting shape (tick), lets off soft and ambient light (tick), and is super affordable (tick, tick)." — Tali Roth

 "I love this piece!
-The color the shape and the simplicity all speak to me and work with so many other materials (light/dark woods, brass, velvet, chrome, etc).
+The color, the shape and the simplicity all speak to me and work with so many other materials (light/dark woods, brass, velvet, chrome, etc).
 This is the perfect movable side table that can also work as a sofa table.
-This shade of green is very on-trend and works with all neutrals, grays, blacks, and whites." — Tali Roth, residential designer for Homepolish
+This shade of green is very on-trend and works with all neutrals, grays, blacks, and whites." — Tali Roth

 "I am very much into the idea of affordable dinnerware and glassware, probably because I drop a glass or break a dish every time I try and wash them.
 So I keep these guys stocked in my cupboard at all times, and when I do end up breaking one, I can head out to IKEA and grab another set for cheaper than I can order Chipotle on Postmates." — Brady Tolbert

 "This charming bistro table and chair set instantly transport you to the streets of Paris, people-watching while sipping a cappuccino.
 It would be adorable on a balcony or nestled in a garden, but it would also provide the perfect punch of color in an exterior entryway.
-I'd add two cushions to the chairs in a color that complements the rest of the interior and let that lipstick red do the rest." — Lindsay Pennington
+I'd add two cushions to the chairs in a color that complements the rest of the interior." — Lindsay Pennington